-If you have a question about how to handle a questionable ballot cast in your delegation, ASK for assistance at the Secretary's desk.
-Help is available so that you don't have to guess.
+If you have a question about how to handle a questionable ballot or vote cast in your delegation, ASK for assistance from the parliamentarian.
+There are rules to govern those odd situations, and help is available so that you don't have to guess.